admissions-nextera/01Edu-Egypt/projects_guides/ascii_art/ascii_art_justify/README.md

 By completing this project you will learn:

-1. **Terminal Width Detection** — Reading the current terminal size at runtime
+1. **Terminal Width Detection** — Reading the current terminal size using a raw syscall from Go's standard library
+2. **syscall and unsafe** — How Go talks directly to the Linux kernel without a third-party wrapper
-2. **Text Alignment Algorithms** — Implementing center, left, right, and justify alignment mathematically
+3. **Text Alignment Algorithms** — Implementing center, left, right, and justify alignment mathematically
-3. **Dynamic Layout** — Adapting output to the available space instead of printing fixed-width content
+4. **Dynamic Layout** — Adapting output to the available space instead of printing fixed-width content
-4. **Justify Algorithm** — Distributing extra space evenly between words — the hardest alignment to implement
+5. **Justify Algorithm** — Distributing extra space evenly between words — the hardest alignment to implement
+6. **Refactoring** — Changing a function's return type without breaking existing behavior

 ---